 He is the convener of the annual inter-denominational USAfrica Prayer Breakfast, which holds at 9am prompt on the last Saturday of every January, of every year, since 1999.

 He serves on the advisory board of several community building and international organizations including EVA (Education as Vaccine against AIDS-based in Nigeria and the U.S).
-Chido has a son, Chido Nwangwu (the 2nd) and a wife, Chinwe Nwangwu.
+Chido has two sons, Chido Nwangwu (the 2nd), Chima Nwangwu; and a wife, Chinwe Nwangwu

 Chido loves the Apple computer products; and writes about them, Steve Jobs, digital living, et al…